crcn/bindable.js/README.md

 //triggers the binding
 item.set("location.zip", "94102");

 //bind location.zip to another property in the model, and do it only once item.bind("location.zip", { to: "zip", max: 1 }).now();

-//bind location.zip to another object, and make it go both ways! item.bind("location.zip", { target: anotherModel, to: "location.zip", bothWays: true }).now();
+//bind location.zip to another object, and make it bi-directional. item.bind("location.zip", { target: anotherModel, to: "location.zip", bothWays: true }).now();

 //chain to multiple items, and limit it!